boopsboops/crack-pipe/README.md

 ## Step 9: Assign taxonomy

 This step assigns taxonomy to your cleaned reads using the custom reference library and an annotated NCBI REFSEQ mitochondrial DNA database of 4,571 sequences.
 The -c argument is the bootstrap value for reporting an identification (range 0-1).
 Lower values will give more precise but less accurate identifications, and vice versa for higher values (e.g. family level instead of species level).
 Experiment to see how this value affects the identifications using your data.
+The -t argument is the number of processor cores of your machine.
+If in doubt, set to four.

 ```
-./assign-taxonomy.sh -c 0.7
+./assign-taxonomy.sh -t 8 -c 0.7
 ```

 This step creates files named `results/reference-library.fasta` and `results/taxonomy-assignments.tsv`.